attkauppi/joda-kev20/README.md

 We're not here to break things - hopefully!.
 Therefore, let's set up a virtual environment that doesnt' interfere with your system's python.

 First of all, we're using python 3.7 here, so if you have an earlier version, you're going to want to update it.
 These are very good [instructions](https://copdips.com/2019/10/installing-python3-on-ubuntu.html) for accomplishing that, although you'll have to modify them a bit to suit your needs.
+These instructions are very nice also because they're written in a way that won't wreck your system, if it depends on another python version - I can't speak for what it'll do to macs though, but you shouldn't really have bought a mac in the first place, should you?

 Now we're going to set up a [virtual environment](https://zainrizvi.io/blog/jupyter-notebooks-best-practices-use-virtual-environments/) for our project.To do this, run the following command, assuming you followed the aforementioned instructions for setting up python 3.7: